joshhardywehi/fampnn/README.md

 # Full-atom MPNN
 Official repository for Full-atom MPNN (FAMPNN), a sequence design method that explicitly models both sequence identity and sidechain conformation.
+For more details, see our preprint: [Sidechain conditioning and modeling for full-atom protein sequence design with FAMPNN](https://www.biorxiv.org/content/10.1101/2025.02.13.637498v1)

 This repository contains code for full-atom sequence design, sidechain packing, and mutation scoring.